-Thatcham Town Council are delighted to invite members of the public to the unveiling of its 2 new heritage interpretation panels exploring the rich history of the town.
+Thatcham Town Council are delighted to invite members of the public to the unveiling of its two new heritage interpretation panels exploring the rich history of the town.

 The Town Council’s Heritage Working Party launched their commemorative blue plaque scheme in 2018 with the inaugural plaque unveiled on the Kings Head Public House, commemorating its importance in the creation of mail coach runs.
 When researching potential subjects and locations it became apparent that there was a wealth of history focussed in and around Thatcham Broadway with no where suitable to erect a plaque.
 It was then that the working party explored the idea of commissioning two interpretation panels exploring in more detail the significant features and events of Thatcham Broadway and the Broadway Green.